-Outdated Collateral Valuation Reports
+1. Outdated Collateral Valuation Reports

-Review of the collateral register maintained by the Bank revealed that a number of loans collaterals had not been valued for more than five years against the bank's credit policy which may force the Bank to increase provisions as the outstanding facilities may not be adequately covered by the pledged securities.
+As reported previously, review of the collateral register maintained by the Bank revealed that a number of loans collaterals had not been valued for more than five years against the Bank's credit policy.
+This may force the Bank to increase provisions since the outstanding loan facilities may not be adequately covered by the pledged securities.

-Consequently, there is a potential credit risk exposure which may lead to an increase in non-performing loans.
+In circumstances, there is a potential credit risk exposure which may lead to an increase in non-performing loans.